jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 ## Data

-Since I focused on the total amount of compensation, I used the dataset “guarantee activation” to do this analysis.
-In this dataset, there are 296 observations of 79 variables, I only used 11 variables of them: total amount of compensation in euro, N° concours, guarantee type, country, primary beneficiary, N° primary beneficiary, final beneficiary, N° final beneficiary, loan amount in euro, guarantee amount in euro and exchange rate.
+Since we focused on the total amount of compensation, the dataset “guarantee activation” has been used for analysing.
+In this dataset, we hqve 296 observations of 79 variables, I used 11 most important variables of them: total amount of compensation in euro, N° concours, guarantee type, country, primary beneficiary, N° primary beneficiary, final beneficiary, N° final beneficiary, loan amount in euro, guarantee amount in euro and exchange rate.

-Moreover, I had to exclude 36 observations because of incomplete information and exclude 94 observations whose total amount of compensation equals to 0.
-I use the final sample, which consists of 166 observations instead of 296 observations with missing value.
+Moreover, 36 observations are excluded due to incomplete information and 94 observations are excluded because of zero compensation amount.
+Thus, the final sample consists of 166 observations instead of 296 observations with missing value.
 Besides, since the amount of compensation, the loan amount and the guarantee amount are pretty large, I reduced them by one thousand, which wouldn’t influence the result of analysis.

 ## Data visualisation